ecool50/dioscRi_manuscript/README.md

 # dioscRi
-Scripts used in the DeepLasso project
+Scripts used in the dioscRi project